yzhernand/blog/content/posts/perl-weekly-challenge-15.md

 say "First 10 strong primes: " . join( ", ", @strong_primes );
 ```

 Oh this is much better: far less code, far less repetition, and I don't even need to memoize.
-I took advantage of the return value of `<=>` by making a list of the references to the lists I needed in another list, which I called `@which_arr`.
+I took advantage of the return value of `<=>` by making a list of the references to the lists I needed, which I called `@which_arr`.
 The order is important, because I'm using the return value of `<=>` as an index into that array, so a `-1` (less than) result means that the value should go into the `@weak_primes` array, which means that the reference to it needs to be the last element of the array.
-That may be counterintuitive at first, but a `-1` index means is the same as the last index since negative indices start from the end of the array.
+That may be counterintuitive at first, but a `-1` index is the same as the last index since negative indices start from the end of the array.

-Also probably counterintuitive is that the value we save is not the last value in the `@primes` sequence, but the second-to-last value, `$primes[-2]` since that is the last value which can have both to an immediately preceeding and an immediately succeeding value.
+Also probably counterintuitive is that the value we save is not the last value in the `@primes` sequence, but the second-to-last value, `$primes[-2]` since that is the last value which can have both to an immediately preceding and an immediately succeeding value.

 See the full solution, [here](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-015/yozen-hernandez/perl5/ch-1.pl).